Nirajparmar68/stamplay-stackoverflow/README.md

 * as a logged user I can upvote/downvote an answer
 * as a logged user and author of a question I can mark as “correct” one of the answer received

-Best of all, we used AngularJS :) Prepare to be amazed.

-You can test it anytime simply creating a new project on Stamplay and uploading all the frontend assets with our client or our browser based code editor.
+You get your own right now simply creating a new project on Stamplay, following this guide to understand how to configure it and then use the code on the Github repository.

-Feel free to implement more cool features (see the last paragraph for ideas), contribute to this repo or clone it to use it by your own scopes.
+Feel free to implement more cool features, contribute to this repo or clone it to use it by your own scopes.
 For any question drop an email to [giuliano.iacobelli@stamplay.com](mailto:giuliano.iacobelli@stamplay.com)

 -----------------------